 Light: When you purchase a poinsettia for the holidays, it’s primed and ready to perform and will keep on looking good for several weeks no matter where it’s displayed.
 To make your poinsettia last even longer, give it as much natural light as you can in midwinter, except in hot south-facing windows.
 Proper light, water, and warmth will help plants resist pests.

 Soil: Average potting soil is fine if you’re repotting your poinsettia.

 Water: Overwatering is a common killer.
-Remove any foil around the container that might inhibit drainage.
+Water your poinsettia when soil feels dry to the touch, but not every day.
+Remove any foil around the container to allow water to drain.
 Generally, watering once or twice a week will suffice if you moisten the soil thoroughly.
 Avoid wetting the foliage.

 Fertilizer: Since poinsettias are blooming but not growing when purchased for the holidays, fertilizer isn’t necessary.

 Are poinsettias poisonous?
 All parts of the poinsettia plant can cause mouth and stomach irritation if ingested, so keep the plants away from children and pets.
 The latex in poinsettias can cause a skin reaction in some people—play it safe and wear gloves when pruning or repotting.
 (For more, see "Holiday Plants with Toxic Misconceptions" from the National Library of Medicine.)

 Can poinsettias be left out in the cold?
 Poinsettias can't handle frost and can be damaged or killed if temperatures go below 50 degrees, even for a limited time.
 That means getting a poinsettia home during the holidays can be dicey if you live in colder zones.
 Avoid leaving them in an unheated car, and protect it with a light covering when transporting it from store to car or car to home.